uecode/qpush-bundle/docs/iron-mq-provider.md

 machine, it possible to use [ngrok](https://ngrok.com/) to allow your development environment to be reachable by IronMQ.

-You would need to update your `config_dev.yml` configuration to use the `ngrok` url.
+You would need to update your `config_dev.yml` configuration to use the `ngrok` url for your subscribers.